bxlab/hifive/doc/fivec_tutorial.rst

 .. _5C_tutorial:

-********************
+*****************************
-A Brief 5C Tutorial
+Tutorial for 5C Classes
-********************
+*****************************

-In order to perform analysis with :mod:`HiFive`, you must construct a series of objects, each one relying on the previous one.
-This tutorial will walk you through the process for doing a basic analysis of 5C data.
+In order to perform analysis using the classes defined in :mod:`HiFive`, you must construct a series of objects, each one relying on the previous one.
+This tutorial will walk you through the process for doing a basic analysis of 5C data directly using the library of classes and functions.

 .. _creating_a_fragment_object:

 Creating a :class:`Fragment <hifive.fragment.Fragment>`  object
 =================================================================

 In order to use :mod:`HiFive` to process 5C data, the first thing that you need to do is create a :class:`Fragment <hifive.fragment.Fragment>` object.
 The :class:`Fragment <hifive.fragment.Fragment>`  object is an set of information contained in an HDF5 file.
-The object contains information about fragment sizes as determined by a series of boundary coordinates and orientations given in a BED formatted file, as well as an index for converting between string-based region names and numerical identifiers.
+The object contains information about fragment sizes as determined by a series of boundary coordinates and orientations given in a BED formatted file, as well as an index for converting between string-based region names and numerical identifiers and any addition fragment features included in that bed file.
 The user may also include information about the genome and restriction enzyme, although these are optional and do not affect the functionality.

 To create the :class:`Fragment <hifive.fragment.Fragment>`  object, you must provide a bed file in which each line contains the up- and downstream boundaries of a fragment and the strand to which this fragment belongs.
-Fragment names are also stored from the BED file but are not required.
+Fragment names are also stored from the BED file and are used to connect mapped reads to fragments.
 Finally, groups of fragments can be separated into distinct regions which will be handled separately in downstream normalization and analysis.
-Fragments occuring on different chromosomes are always assigned to different regions.
+Fragments occurring on different chromosomes are always assigned to different regions.
 In addition, the user has the option of either explicitly specifying a list of regions or giving a minimum separation distance between fragments that is used to partition fragments into distinct regions.

 To create a basic :class:`Fragment <hifive.fragment.Fragment>`  object, use the following command::